JoshOrndorff/recipes/prepare-your-kitchen/kitchen-organization.md

 basic-token = { path = "../../pallets/basic-token", default-features = false }
 ```

 Here we see that the runtime depends on many pallets.
 Some of these pallets come from Substrate itself.
 Indeed, Substrate offers a rich collection of commonly used pallets which you may use in your own runtimes.
 This runtime also contains several custom pallets that are written right here in our Kitchen.
+As you work through the recipes, you'll learn to add and remove your own pallets.

+Each runtime directory also contains a `types.json` file.
+This file contains information about the datatypes that are used in the runtime.
+When connecting a user interface to a Substrate node, the UI needs this type information so it can properly encode transactions.
+We'll see an example of using these types in the next section.

 ## Common Patterns

-We will not yet look closely at individual Pallets.
-We will begin that endeavor in the next chapter -- Appetizers.

 We've just observed the general pattern used throughout the recipes.
 From the inside out, we see a piece of pallet code stored in `pallets/<pallet-name>/src/lib.rs`.
 The pallet is then included into a runtime by adding its name and relative path in `runtimes/<runtime-name>/Cargo.toml`.
 That runtime is then installed in a node by adding its name and relative path in `nodes/<node-name>/Cargo.toml`.
 Of course adding pallets and runtimes also requires changing actual _code_ as well.
 We will cover those details in due course.
 For now we're just focusing on macroscopic relationships between the parts of a Substrate node.